 In this paper, we adopt a constructivist-computational framework (Marr, 1982; Nanay, 2014); we view perception as a process by which humans acknowledge the state of the world around us based on both prior knowledge and sensory online information in order to guide their interactions with the external world.
 Please note that other psychological traditions, such as ecological perception (Gibson, 1986), deny the necessity of prior knowledge.
 Within our constructivist framework, we envision (visual) perception as a two-step process: Encoding and Decoding (Gold & Shadlen, 2007; Schneidman, Bialek, & Ii, 2003).
 During Encoding, low level signals such as luminosity, retinal velocities or orientation are picked up by the perceptual system and represented as neural activity.
 However, these low-level sensory signals, and the neural activity they are represented as, can be ambiguous with respect to the state of the world: for example, the same retinal velocities can correspond to vastly different physical velocities, depending on the distance between observer and object.
 An object that moves 6 m in front of the observer in the fronto-parallel plane with a physical speed of 1 m/s elicits a retinal speed of about 9.5°/s when fixation is maintained.
 The same retinal speed could correspond to a target that moves at a physical speed of 1.2 m/s 7 m in front of the observer.
 Decoding is the process of interpreting optic flow information.
 In Decoding, humans often combine sensory input with previous (prior) knowledge to obtain a more accurate and precise estimate of the observed state of the world.
 For example, we use knowledge about the size of an object to recover its most likely distance to the observer, thus providing a key to recover its physical velocity from retinal motion.
-If we, for example know that we are observing a basketball and know from experience that its radius is 0.12 m, and we perceive that the target occupies a visual angle of 0.5°, we know that the target moves at 7 m in front of as.
+If we, for example, know that we are observing a basketball and know from experience that its radius is 0.12 m, and we perceive that the target occupies a visual angle of 0.5°, we know that the target moves at 7 m in front of as.
 We then also know that the physical velocity of the ball is 1.2 m/s, not 1 m/s.
 In some, if not many instances, this combination occurs according to Bayes’ formula: